Key Takeaways

 Is a failed revival proof God is absent?

-No. God’s presence remains even when expectations aren’t met.
-Sometimes He answers with inward, gradual transformation rather than public spectacle.
+No. God’s presence remains even when public expectations are unmet.
+Isaiah 55:8–9 reminds us that God’s ways and timing differ from ours; sometimes he answers with inward, steady change rather than spectacle.

 How do I know if God is calling me to lead or to follow?